By Tim Lambert

 British Society in the 19th Century

 In the early 19th century Britain was an oligarchy.
-Only a small minority of men (and no women) were allowed to vote.
+Only a small minority of men (and no women) were allowed to vote in national elections.
 The situation began to change in 1832 when the vote was given to more men.
 Constituencies were also redrawn and many industrial towns were represented for the first time.
 The franchise was extended again in 1867 and 1884.
 In 1872 the secret ballot was introduced.

 However, in the 19th century, at least 80% of the population was working class.
 In order to be considered middle class, you had to have at least one servant.
 Most servants were female.
 (Male servants were more expensive because men were paid higher wages).
 Throughout the century ‘service’ was a major employer of women.